Tree House Recovery Colorado

 • Focus on long-term recovery goals aligned with values

-A study shows that people in addiction treatment who undergo ACT can maintain sobriety longer than those who did not receive ACT.5 Because of ACT’s success in addiction treatment, Tree House Recovery proudly offers this service in our treatment program.
+Because of ACT’s success in addiction treatment5, Tree House Recovery proudly offers this service in our treatment program.

 Find an ACT Therapist in Colorado – Get Started Today

-At Tree House Recovery, our ACT program is designed to help individuals in addiction recovery by providing them with the tools and skills they need to overcome addiction.
+At Tree House Recovery, we designed our ACT program to equip individuals in recovery with the tools and skills they need to overcome addiction.
 With a holistic, evidence-based approach, we use ACT and other therapies to rebuild a person’s physical and emotional strength.

 Contact our admissions team in Colorado to learn more about ACT and other addiction treatment services we offer to help you thrive again.